ajam/tarbell-big-read-template/README.md

 `_notes` | _text_ | Anything you want.
 Isn't being used.

+## Customizing the template

+If you would like to make any style changes, etc... you should modify the files that are in the project folder, not the `_blueprint/` or `_output/` folders.

 ## Publishing a Tarbell project

 1. Run `tarbell generate _output`.
 This takes the template and your spreadsheet and bakes a standalone folder with the main index file, and all necessary JS, CSS, images and other assets.
+Remember to re-generate whenever you make changes to your spreadsheet or to any of your template files.
 2. Take the contents of your _output folder and upload these to a server (example: projects.aljazeera.com).
 You can also use the built-in `tarbell publish <target>` command in Tarbell to move your files onto your staging and production servers.